-Any student using a technology device and having access to the Internet through Charlotte Prep must complete
+Any student using a technology device and having access to the Internet through Charlotte Prep must complete this agreement.

 this agreement.

-Internet Use Policy for Charlotte I understand the terms outlined for the Internet.
-I also acknowledge tidentification and password.
-I fur written may result in disciplinary acknowledge that I have received a copy of the Preparatory School and I have read that policy and using a device owned by Charlotte Prep and accessing hat I am responsible for the use of my user ther acknowledge that any violations of the policy as actions and the cancellation of my access privileges.
-As School, the intentional misuse of the Internet will and/or legal action.
+acknowledge that I have received a copy of the internet Use Policy for Charlotte Preparatory School and I have read that policy and understand the terms outlined for using a device owned by Charlotte Prep and accessing the Internet.
+I also acknowledge that I am responsible for the use of my user dentification and password.
+I further acknowledge that any violations of the policy as written may result in disciplinary actions and the cancellation of my access privileges.
+In student of Charlotte Preparatory School, the intentional misuse of the Internet will result in appropriate disciplinary and/or legal action.
+S

 User Signature: Date:

-nt or Guardian Statement having access to the Internet through Charlotte e this agreement.
+Parent or Guardian Statement Parent or guardian of any student having access to the Internet through Charlotte Preparatory School must complete this agreement.
+As a parent or guardian of the above named individual, I have read the Internet use policies of Charlotte Prep and I understand and agree to their provisions.
+I also acknowledge that there are resources available on the Internet that may be considered be inappropriate.
+I acknowledge that I will not hold Charlotte Preparatory School or its employees responsible for any materials acquired on the Internet.
+I acknowledge that ts

-policies of Charlotte Prep and I un acknowledge that there are resource be inappropriate.
-I acknowledge to employees responsible for any ma am responsible for any damage to permission for Internet access to be ve named individual, I have read the Internet use aderstand and agree to their provisions.
-I also ces available on the Internet that may be considered to that I will not hold Charlotte Preparatory School or its terials acquired on the Internet.
-I acknowledge that I Charlotte Prep's learning device.
-I hereby give my be established for the above named person.
-I also information contained on this form is correct.
+am responsible for any damage to Charlotte Prep's learning device.
+I hereby give my permission for Internet access to be established for the above named person.
+I also acknowledge and certify that the information contained on this form is correct.

 Parent or Guardian's Name:

 Signature:

 Date:

-HANDBOOK AGREEMENT 2024-2025
+HANDBOOK AGREEMENT 2025-2026